CAFDataProcessing/worker-document/README.md

 This is the shared library defining public classes that constitute the worker interface to be used by consumers of the Document Worker.
 The project can be found in [worker-document-shared](worker-document-shared).

+### worker-document-schema

+This project is used to define the format of a document that a Document Worker can accept.
+The project can be found in [worker-document-schema](worker-document-schema).

+### worker-document-validator

+This project is used to validate the document that a Document Worker can accept.
+The project can be found in [worker-document-validator](worker-document-validator).

 ### worker-document-testing

 This contains implementations of the testing framework to allow for integration testing of the Document Worker.
 The project can be found in [worker-document-testing](worker-document-testing).